-A Dakota Fire Hole is simply a method of building a fire that utilizes a number of advantages over other methods.
-First though, here is how to build a Dakota fire pit…
+A Dakota Fire Pit is simply a method of building a fire that utilizes a number of advantages over other types of fires.

-Partway fill the fire pit with kindling and light the fire.
+Fill the fire pit partway with kindling and light the fire.
 Gradually add sticks to build a stronger fire.

 The fire creates a suction which is drawn into the airflow tunnel, resulting in a much hotter and efficient burning fire.